 Growing up in New York, Sam started writing her own songs at a young age, though didn’t often share her material.
 Sticking with popular cover songs, Sam would enter talent show after talent show, only to lose out to other contestants.
 Finally, when she was 15, she brought her keyboard onstage and sang an original song.
 The judges gave her a perfect score.

 Competing on Songland, Sam worked with judge and multi-Grammy award winning producer and songwriter, and Monument Records co-president, Shane McAnally.
-Singing her original song, “Pill for This,” Shane saw a bona fide pop artist and promptly signed her to a record deal with Monument Records.
+Singing her original song, “Pill for This,” Shane saw a bona fide pop artist and promptly signed her to a record deal with Monument Records, who released “Pill For This” to much acclaim.